-The power of the histogram is that every cycle is included in the report, and is included in the count of one of the bins.
+The power of the histogram is that every cycle is included in the report.
+Every cycle during the recording session is reflected in the count of one of the bins.

-If the counts in a histogram are totaled, the result will represent the total number of cycles for the duration of the recording session (minus any time during a power outage).
+If all the counts in a histogram are totaled, then the result is how many cycles, the recording session lasted (minus any time under a power outage).